harbaum/MiSTeryNano/TROUBLESHOOTING.md

 Additionally required:

-- A properly insalled TOS
+- A properly installed TOS

 If step 1 works and at least one TOS image (preferrably a german TOS 1.04 as this has been tested most) has been flashed to flash address